 Channel Cat: (shortish scale length electric baritone guitar)

 When I was first designing the Channel Cat model, I was thinking about early Elvis Presley recordings, The Beach Boys, Roy Orbison, Glenn Campbell, Dennis Coffee, and more obviously, bands like the B-52’s and Duane Eddy.
 I was listening to all of this new to me music and was blown away by how huge the guitar sounded on some of the songs.
 I had never heard my guitar sound that big.
 What, am I tuned too hi?
 I would think to myself.
 It wasn’t until I asked my friend and at the time guitar teacher, Robert, how these guys made their guitars sound like this.
 He said that we should go to a guitar store and have a look at baritone guitars.
 I remembered seeing baritone guitars before at Mars Music and Guitar Center when I was a kid.
-I didn’t remember not having any idea what the point was.
+I remember not having any idea what the point was.
 I don’t recall understanding that the strings were lower in tune and larger in gauge.
 I obviously barely knew what a guitar guitar was at that time.
 This was now all changing with my friend there with me, pointing out the major differences.
 I didn’t pick up a bari that day.
 In fact, I never really thought much about them again until I started to really get into The B-52’s and Dennis Coffee.
-Once I started to hear what people used them for.
+Once I started to hear what people used them for I kind of revisited the thought.
 It was right around there when I suddenly knew that I wanted to start making baritone guitars too.
 I wanted them to complete the Lil Trees Line of electric guitars.
 I had a Tenor model and two six string guitar models and wanted the place between guitar and bass showcased.
 The Channel Cat was born!
 I knew it was going to be offset with a top mount pickguard and a tune o matic bridge.
 I was trying to imagine all the wonder and innovation that was in the air in the late 1950’s California sun shine.
-I wanted to draw from that time period the instruments aesthetic and identity.
+I wanted to draw from that time period for the instruments aesthetic and identity.
 I did this because so many of the instruments from that place and time were designed perfectly for what people were trying to do.
 As I’ve mentioned before, I feel swamp ash is the most transparent and honest tone wood for the body and I needed its deep and wide tonal character for this, the new baritone model.

 For the neck wood specifically; I elected to use a lamination of both maple and mahogany.
 This is crucial information as Maple and mahogany both sound wildly different from one another.
 Maple has this maximum bass and treble with sparkle and pop.
 It’s very easy to hear each string in a chord.
 Mahogany has this warmth and subtly about it.
 It moves in your hand when you play, and will color and blend notes into tones and produce overtones and feel alive.
 When a piece of mahogany is sandwiched by two pieces of maple, both spices retain their character and meet in the middle.
 When the neck wood is shaped to fallow the fingerboard taper; what happens is there will be more maple under the fingerboard at the body side of the neck than there will be at the nut side of the neck.
 This is beneficial because in the area where many notes are often played as chords, the mahogany will be there to let the notes blend and produce complex chord tones.
 As you move up the neck into the higher register, there will be more maple in the mix to add definition and bass to your individual notes and will give identity to you higher up chords and triads.

 The Channel Cat comes standard with a complete TechBro pickup set.
 These are wonderful pickups that offer a player hum cancellation in all seven positions with all the lightness and grace of a moderate output pickup.
 The Tech Bro set is used in this guitar because together they offer a player more tones and versatility that any other set I could have used.
 Being a baritone guitar, this instrument does not need help showcasing bass. these pickups all have a small magnetic view of the strings.
 The three pickups are designed to be paired with each other, there is almost no loss of volume or any frequency range across any position.
 It is possible to have any one or combination of pickups on at any time.
-Offering the player even more control, the Channel Cat comes standard with a custom voiced Volume, Treble, Bass circuit too!
-So when you have you favorite pick combination selected you will have the ability to manipulate the tone even more with the bass and treble knobs.
+Offering the player even more control.
+The Channel Cat comes standard with a custom voiced Volume, Treble, Bass circuit too!
+So when you have you favorite pick up combination selected, you will have the ability to manipulate the tone even more with the bass and treble knobs.
 This allows for a player to micro adjust their tone when the amplifier is set to a higher than practice volume and also helps to recover certain tones when playing on larger or smaller stages in larger or smaller rooms.
+Very cool.

 Body: One piece Swamp Ash